If you’re planning to find employment in Germany, you might need a work visa. Check which requirements apply to your situation.

 - Working in Germany

-- Work permits in Germany
+- Work visas in Germany for students

-- Applying for work permit in Germany
+- Volunteering and work experience in Germany

-- Costs of work permits in Germany
+- Appeals and complaints about work visas in Germany

 - Useful resources